cbarger82/w251/hw9/Readme.md

 5. Did you monitor network traffic (hint: apt install nmon ) ?
 Was network the bottleneck?
+I monitored network traffic with nmon (quick screen grab in hw9 folder from ~1000th step).
+The network appears to be a bottle neck since the CPU util never showed them all running at 100% at any point nor were there more than maybe 1/3 of the CPUs running at once at greater than 30% util.

 6. Take a look at the plot of the learning rate and then check the config file.
 Can you explan this setting?